 This, in turn, could help you decide whether or not to jump in at the sign of a possible opportunity, using insights like

-- Can the competitor’s application be challenged as well based on the evidence presented in ongoing Inter Partes Review/ Post Grant Review against another granted patent related to the same Drug/ API
+- Can the competitor’s application be challenged as well based on the evidence presented in the ongoing Inter Partes Review/ Post Grant Review against another granted patent related to the same Drug/ API

-- Is a competitor trying to develop generics for the drug, in spite of the patent is in effect?
+- Is a competitor trying to develop generics for the drug, in spite of the patent being in effect?
 (Competitor may have evidence for filing a Para IV challenge)

 Of course, all these insights can be derived by the user themselves based on the analysis of the data presented by the alerts.

 The reason a pharmaceutical company sets up an independent patent watch process is to save its researchers time and effort.

 We have found that the best way to add value to the patent monitoring service is by providing end-users with concise and targeted information, which is enough for the user to make quick decisions, without having to spend their time analyzing the information you provide.

 Authored by: Lindce Sabi Varghese, Senior Associate, IP Solutions.

-If you any queries about patent monitoring service, feel free to contact us.
-Otherwise, read the next article.
+If you any queries about patent monitoring service, feel free to reach us out.